Nikhil-B-Madhu/Nikhil-B-Madhu/README.md

 - ### 📈 [StockBuff – Stacked Temporal and Sentiment Analysis](https://github.com/Oakseeker/StockBuff-Stacked-temporal-and-sentiment-analysis-of-Stock-Market-Data), University of Colorado Boulder
 <ol>- Implemented Data Mining and market correlations to proactively predict stock market fluctuations using LSTM, mixed feature classifications and sentiment analysis.</ol>
+<ol>- Gathered twitter data using Twitter API and financial data using Yahoo Finance API.</ol>
+<ol>- Performed sentiment analysis on the twitter data using FinBERT model.</ol>
 <ol>- Deployed LSTM for time series analysis, NLP features for Sentiment Analysis and used ensemble model to boost the model’s prediction performance in predicting a stock price of a company.</ol>

 - ### 💲 [Mutual Identity Authentication for Blockchain](https://github.com/Oakseeker/Blockchain-auth), Manipal Institute of Technology, India